playfulprogramming/playfulprogramming/content/blog/preface/index.md

 1) The Composition API is newer and seemingly favored over the Options API for new applications.
 2) The Composition API shares a bit of DNA with React's Hooks, which makes explaining some of the cross-framework concepts easier.
-3) The Options API is relatively trivial to learn once you have a strong grasp of the options API.
+3) The Composition API is relatively trivial to learn once you have a strong grasp of the Options API.
 4) Their documentation does a good job at providing code samples in both Options API and Composition API - allowing you to learn both even easier.
 5) [Evan You, the project's creator and lead maintainer, told me to.](https://twitter.com/youyuxi/status/1545281276856262656?s=20&t=ZBooorTRi6dYR1h_VVbu1A) 😝